krussll/tarothappy/_posts/2019-04-05-ultimate-guide-to-weight-control.md

 It is also important to note the impact an inconsistent line can have on your ability to judge shot length.
 A bowl with a wide line will need to travel further to get to the same length as a correctly lined shot.
 Keep this in mind if you bowl a short, wide bowl.
 It could just be your line was off, and you may not need to overcompensate on the weight.

+See my  [Ultimate Guide to Line Control]({% post_url 2021-03-30-ultimate-guide-to-line-control %}) for tips on how to improve.

 ### Actionable steps

 We've gone through a lot of theory and ideas.
 Now let's look at how we can take action.
 There are many was to look at your technique to see what refinements can be made.